Haroon96/Compiler-Cpp/README.md

 def main() {              # main method must exist
     int i                 # you can initialize a variable too! gets i                # input from user
-    print foo(i)          # call foo with parameter i and print the result }
+    print foo(i) * 10     # call foo with parameter i, multiply it by 10, and print the result }

 ```